sa-interview-project/repo_protect/README.md

 If there are any problems, concerns, or questions with this service, please don't hesitate to open a new Issue in _this_ repository (`repo_protect`) and ping @apdarr explaining your thoughts.

-# Next steps for improvement
+# Next steps for improvement:

 There are a few ways in which this project can be refined.
 Firstly, it doesn't have tests configured.
 While this proof-of-concept didn't _necessarily_ require tests, it's a best practice to add them for more robust usage.